-Pressure will also cause symptoms described as aching, heaviness, throbbing, itching, burning, cramping or restlessness, particularly when trying to sleep.
-Patients might feel better by walking, stretching, exercising or elevating their legs — especially after a long day of work — because these activities will help to drain the pooled blood in your legs and the pressure.
-But, once a patient stands or sits, the pressure rises and symptoms return.
+Pressure will also cause symptoms described as aching, heaviness, throbbing, itching, burning, cramping or restlessness (particularly when trying to sleep).
+You may feel better by walking, stretching, exercising or elevating your legs—especially after a long day of work.
+That’s because these activities help to drain the pooled blood in your legs and reduce the pressure.
+But, once you stand or sit, the pressure rises and symptoms return.

 If it’s underlying vein disease, get expert treatment from the forefront of the field.

 Leg pain and swelling can come from multiple causes, not just vein disease.
 At Carolina Vein Specialists, we’ll consult with you, perform a physical exam and use diagnostic ultrasound to identify if underlying vein disease is the source of your discomfort and swelling.